 As we looked out to sea we saw several birds flying in, followed by more, then even more.
-I estimate that they were coming in at around twenty a minute and as we were there an hour or so we probably saw over 1000 birds come in and that was just where we were sat.
+I estimate that they were coming in at around twenty a minute and we were there an hour so we probably saw over 1000 birds come in and that was just where we were sat.

 The vast majority of these birds were Fieldfare and Redwing but there were also a good number of pipits too.
 They seemed to be coming from the South East so presumably bad weather in northern France had driven them westwards.

 Since then Purbeck has been full of these birds and they are now turning up regularly in our garden and eating us out of apples!

 Large flocks of Redwing and Fieldfare are not uncommon here in winter.
 Last year there were over 1,000 near Rushton Farm at East Stoke.
 Fieldfare and Redwing keep each other company and you rarely see one without the other close by.

 They breed in the north, particularly Scandinavia, but when winter comes they head south in enormous numbers but it was wonderful to watch them come pouring in off the sea after what must have been an epic journey.
 How did they know that when they flew off over the coast in France out to sea they would find land?
 What confidence ...